-Advisory: ART 4A recommended.
-Six hours lecture-laboratory.
 Introduction to three-dimensional design elements and principals with an emphasis on sculptural and structural concepts applied in projects using various materials.
-[CAN ART 16] ART 5L DESIGN LABORATORY Advisory: ART 19B recommended.
+[CAN ART 16]

+ART 5L DESIGN LABORATORY

+1 Unit

+3 Units

+Advisory: Pass/No Pass

+Corequisite: Concurrent enrollment in ART 5A or 5B.

+May be taken three times for credit.